chiyodad/cbeams.github.io/_posts/2014-08-31-git-commit.md

     Walter Gibbs (1):
           Introduce protoype chess program

-There are a number of other contexts in git where the distinction between subject line and body kick in—but none of them work properly without the blank line in between.
+There are a number of other contexts in git where the distinction between subject line and body kicks in—but none of them work properly without the blank line in between.

 <a name="limit-50"></a>